laterahl/csc-user-guide/docs/data/sensitive-data/pre-installed_software.md

 # Using application software in SD Desktop.

+SD Desktop is a web user interface that allows you to easily launch and access your private computing environment easily.
+You can choose between four Desktops types; however, the same set of software is pre-installed on each computing environment.

 SD Desktop provides a Remote Desktop view to a Virtual Machine running at an isolated could environment at CSC.
 The virtual machie contains a limited set of pre-installed software (listed below).

 Users are allowed to install their own user level software to SD Desktop, but this can be quite difficult.
 As SD Desktop is isolated from internet you can't use istallation tools like _git_, _coda_, _cpan_ or _pip_ that are depended on internet connections to external repositories.
 Further, SD Desktop users can't do any opeartion that need superuser access.